httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ### Advice when Using Extensible Priorities as the Alternative

-Until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see {{header-field}} and {{h2-update-frame}}).
-When the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
+Before receiving a SETTINGS frame from a server, a client does not know if the server is ignoring HTTP/2 priority signals.
+Therefore, until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see
+{{header-field}} and {{h2-update-frame}}).

+Once the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
+This avoids sending redundant signals that are known to be ignored.

-If the value was 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.
+Similarly, if the client receives SETTINGS_NO_RFC7540_PRIORITIES with value of 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), since those frames are likely to be ignored.
+However, the client MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

 # Applicability of the Extensible Priority Scheme